 Comparison Between: DNA Polymerase Vs RNA Polymerase

-DNA polymerase Vs RNA polymerase:
+Differences Between DNA polymerase vs RNA polymerase:

 Graphical illustration of the process of DNA synthesises using the DNA polymerase and primer.

-The DNA polymerase adds dATP, dGTP, dCTP and dTTP to the growing DNA strand while the RNA polymerase inserts dATP, dGTP, dCTP and dUTP to the growing RNA strand.
+The DNA polymerase adds deoxyribonucleotide to the growing DNA strand while the RNA polymerase adds ribonucleotide to the growing RNA strand. (instead of thymine, the RNA contains uracil).

 DNA polymerase has three different subtypes while RNA polymerase has five different subtypes (eukaryotes).

-The DNA polymerase functions during the S1 phase of a cell cycle while the RNA polymerase functions during the G1 and G2 phase of it.
+Both govern the catalytic reaction in different stages of the cell cycle.
+DNA polymerase functions during the S1 phase of a cell cycle while RNA polymerase functions during the G1 and G2 phases of a cell cycle.

 Difference DNA polymerase RNA polymerase

-Synthesis Manufacture DNA Manufacture RNA
+Synthesize DNA RNA

-Activity Polymerization as well as proof-readingOnly polymerization
+Activity Polymerization and proofreadingOnly polymerization

 Process Involved in replication Involved in transcription